BlueBrain/sonata-extension/source/sonata_config.rst

 *Optional*.

-These properties can be found under components where they will act as default values for the populations there are applicable.
+These properties can be found under components where they will act as default values for the populations.
-They can be found mainly under "populations" where in that case the property applies only to the particular population.
+They can be found also under "populations" where in that case the property applies only to the particular population.

 .. table::